erontarlor/myserver/README.md

 # myserver
-Linux BASH script for setting up a private web server with pre-configured ownCloud service and automatically renewing Let's Encrypt SSL certificates, based on a basic Ubuntu 18.04 cloud server with root access, using docker images.
+Linux BASH script for setting up a private web server with pre-configured NextCloud service and automatically renewing Let's Encrypt SSL certificates, based on a basic Ubuntu 20.04 cloud server with root access, using docker images.

-(c) 2018 by erontarlor
+(c) 2020 by erontarlor

 ## Prerequisites
 - Cloud server with root permissions (tested with 1&1 Cloud, but likely will work with other providers)
-- Minimal Ubuntu OS installed (tested with Ubuntu 18.04, but likely will work with other Ubuntu based distributions and versions)
+- Minimal Ubuntu OS installed (tested with Ubuntu 20.04, but likely will work with other Ubuntu based distributions and versions)
 - SSH access to the cloud server

 ## Installation